Sep 20, 2021

 When it comes to marketing, Catbird has a large following on Instagram.
 The brand generates $20 million in revenue annually.

-Jewelry businesses are projected to grow in the upcoming years, making it a potentially profitable venture to try your hand at.
+Jewelry businesses are projected to grow in the upcoming years, making it a potentially profitable way to make money online.

 If you want to make a successful jewelry business, it will require some work.
 Fortunately, we got you covered.